apache/pekko/docs/src/main/paradox/typed/persistence.md

 @scala[@extref[Persistence example project](samples:pekko-samples-persistence-scala)]
 is an example project that can be downloaded, and with instructions of how to run.
 This project contains a Shopping Cart sample illustrating how to use Pekko Persistence.

-The Shopping Cart sample is expanded further in the @extref[Microservices with Pekko tutorial](platform-guide:microservices-tutorial/).
-In that sample the events are tagged to be consumed by even processors to build other representations from the events, or publish the events to other services.

 @java[@extref[Multi-DC Persistence example project](samples:pekko-samples-persistence-dc-java)]
 @scala[@extref[Multi-DC Persistence example project](samples:pekko-samples-persistence-dc-scala)]